JKBurrows/ST558-Project-2/Saturday.md

 ### Felt Temperature

-Create a scatter plot to investigate the relationship between felt temperature and average rentals on saturdays.
-Fit a line through the points to get a basic idea of their relationship.
+Create a scatter plot to investigate the relationship between felt temperature and average rentals on Saturdays.
+Fit a line through the points to get a basic idea of how average rentals changes with felt temperature.

 The size of the dots represents the number of observations at each felt temperature.